nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4. Try Running Examples!
 Type the command in the command box and press Enter to execute it. e.g. Typing **help** and pressing Enter will open the help window. <br>
-Some example commands you can try sequentially to get familiarise with Notor:
+Some example commands you can try sequentially to get familiarised with Notor:

 * **`person /list`** : Lists all contacts.
 * **`person 3 /delete`** : Deletes the 3rd contact (contact with index number `3`) shown in the current list.